How Leadership Coaching Works: A Behind-the-Scenes Look

 Training approach:

-“Here’s a 5-step delegation framework.
+“This is a 5-step delegation framework.
 Use the RACI matrix.
 Schedule check-ins.
 Provide clear expectations.”

 Coaching approach: